AVEVA/AVEVA-Samples/Basic/DotNet/readme_QiLibs.rst

 The sample described in this section makes use of the OSIsoft Qi Client Libraries.
 When working in .NET, it is recommended that you use these libraries.
-The libraries are available as NuGet packages from https://osisoft.myget.org/F/qi/.
+The libraries are available as NuGet packages from https://api.nuget.org/v3/index.json .
 The packages used are:

 * OSIsoft.Contracts,
+* OSIsoft.Models
-* OSIsoft.Data.Core,
+* OSIsoft.Http.Client,
 * OSIsoft.Http.Security.

 The libraries offer a framework of classes that make client development easier.